jeffchiou/website/src/blog/why-im-open-sourcing-my-website.md

 My site already has enough of a footprint, so I didn't want to add more by introducing a heavy commenting like Disqus.
 Instead, I found [utterances](https://utteranc.es/), created by [Jeremy Danyow](https://danyow.net/using-github-issues-for-blog-comments/).
 It's a lightweight commenting app that hooks into your github repository, and only works if your repository is public!

+Edit: I have now moved to [giscus](https://giscus.app/), a similar system!

 ## 3. Exposure Therapy

 After years of mental health struggles, I've finally found therapy systems that work for me long term, and that I can continue maintaining on my own.
 These are [ACT](https://en.wikipedia.org/wiki/Acceptance_and_commitment_therapy), [DBT](https://en.wikipedia.org/wiki/Dialectical_behavior_therapy), and [CBT](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy).
 By exposing my work and thoughts to the world, I am practicing some of my values (ex action, courage, completion) ala ACT, attenuating anxiety ala CBT, and regulating emotion ala DBT.